GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 ### oxAuth

-oxAuth is core Gluu CE component handling all authentication in the framework, as well as implementing UMA flows.
+oxAuth is core Gluu CE component handling all authentication in the framework, as well as implementing OpenID connect and UMA flows.
 Most of the web UI pages displayed to end users belong to oxAuth (login/logout/authorization flows).

 Base directory:
 `/opt/jetty-<VERSION>/temp/jetty-localhost-8081-oxauth.war-_oxauth-any-<RANDOM_TAG>.dir/webapp/`